AuReMe/aureme_docker/docs/faq.rst

 files and can also create required files.
 Concretely this command:

--  Checks database: If database was specified in the config.txt file (see the **“FAQ How to choose another reference database studies ”** section).
+-  Checks database: If database was specified in the config.txt file (see the :ref:`choose_database` section).
 If so, checks if a sbml version exist and create it on the other hand.

 -  Checks studied organism data: Search if there is a genbank (gbk/gff) ‘GBK_study.gbk’ and proteome (faa) ‘FAA_study.faa’ in genomic_data